How To Shave 70% Off Your Solana App’s Latency

 The irony is that Solana itself is built for speed.
 With theoretical capacities of 65,000+ TPS and sub-second block times, the chain is not your bottleneck.
 Your infrastructure is.

 For most teams, the actual problem with performance is an overwhelmed or sub-optimally configured Solana RPC node setup.
-The difference between a leading Solana app and a lagging one often boils down to how well they can talk to the Solana network via their Solana RPC API.
+The difference between a leading Solana app and a lagging one often boils down to how well they can talk to the Solana network via their Solana RPC Endpoint.

 Let’s understand how B2B Web3 teams are cutting up to 70% off their application latency by rethinking architecture, choosing the right Solana RPC, and working with the best Solana RPC provider.